vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 `AkaoMatcher` needs more structure:

-- A sequence's `seq_id` matches an instrument set id.
 - A sequence's file id, when present, names its preferred sample set.
-- Instrument regions reference articulation ids.
+- Sequence-side instrument/drum regions reference articulation ids.
 - Sample collections cover articulation-id ranges.
 - A collection may need multiple sample collections to cover all used articulations.